Fragrant Water

 Bladderwort (Utricularia inflata): Note the swollen

 Tough, leathery cup-like flowers.
+Leaves and flowers float.
 Blooms May - September.

 Location: Black Moshannon SP, PA.